Alvin for President: Chart performance

 After the success of The Chipmunks' previous four singles, which had all reached the Top 40, it was hoped that "Alvin for President" would do the same.
 Instead, the single reached No. 95 on the Billboard Pop Singles Chart, their first single not to reach the Top 40.
 It was the group's last chart entry not only on the Pop Singles Chart (later known as Billboard Hot 100), but on any of the Billboard charts until 1992, where their rendition of "Achy Breaky Heart", a song originally sung by Billy Ray Cyrus, peaked at No. 72 on Billboards Hot Country Singles & Tracks.

 In popular culture

-The song caught the attention of John F. Kennedy who, during the 1960 presidential campaign, commented in a note to Bagdasarian that "I'm glad to know that I have at least one worthy opponent."
+The song caught the attention of John F. Kennedy, who, during his 1960 presidential campaign, commented in a note to Bagdasarian that "I'm glad to know that I have at least one worthy opponent."
 He was not referring to Richard Nixon.